-Do you want to fully understand and maximize your employee stock purchase plan at work?
-Here are twelve tips to help you get there!
+Do you have access to an Employee Stock Purchase Plan (ESPP) at work but are unsure if it’s a good investment?
+If you want to fully understand and maximize your employee stock purchase plan, we have put together twelve tips to help you get there!

 #1 What is an employee stock purchase plan?

 An employee stock purchase plan (ESPP) is a benefit offered by several large companies such as Hilton, Disney or Apple.
 It allows you, as an employee, to buy company stock at a discounted price.